nikitavoloboev/data/databases/blockchain/tezos.md

 > Distributed consensus platform with meta-consensus capability

+I love that Tezos has an [efficient working proof of stake consensus algorithm](https://tezos.gitlab.io/008/proof_of_stake.html) and the governance of the chain is fully decentralized too unlike [Ethereum](ethereum.md) so community decides in which direction the chain policies can go.

 ## Applications

 - [Werenode](http://werenode.com/index.html) - Boost the EV charging network.
 Make it auditable thanks to Tezos blockchain. ([Reddit](https://www.reddit.com/r/tezos/comments/l3o4cr/werenode/))